aivsim/gatsby-starter-lumen/src/pages/pages/2017-02-26---experience/projects/2018-03-06---e-health-services-and-cooperation-infrastructure-information-system/index.md

 At the same time we had to have both: the old and the new system.
 After several months the user transition was done and the older system pages were refactored and removed from our code base.

 #### Skills
-Estimated skill set used for this project: **ASP.NET MVC, C#, LINQ, HTML5, CSS3, Bootstrap (3.0-4.0), Typescript, JavaScript, ReactJS, Redux Forms, Redux, Redux Saga, NodeJS, JWT, MQRABBIT**
+Estimated skill set used for this project: **.NET Core 2.1, C#, LINQ, HTML5, CSS3, Bootstrap (3.0-4.0), Typescript, JavaScript, ReactJS, Redux Forms, Redux, Redux Saga, NodeJS, JWT, MQRABBIT, Webpack, SignalR, Telerik Reporting**

-Estimated tools used for this project: **Visual Studio 2017, Visual Studio Code, MS SQL Server 2014, Attlassian Jira, Trello, Microsoft Teams, Skype**
+Estimated tools used for this project: **Visual Studio 2017, Visual Studio Code, MS SQL Server 2014, Attlassian Jira, Trello, Microsoft Teams, Skype, Bitbucket.**

 #### Roles and Responsibilities
 Business Owner, Project Manager, Team Leader, Principal Developer, Software Architect, **8 Solution Developers (Me and my colleagues)**, 3 Solution Testers, **Overall ~14 Team members**